 Fluctuations in the rate of exchange between the U.S. dollar and foreign currencies, primarily the Euro, affect our financial results.
-For the year ended December 31, 2017, approximately 42% of our sales took place outside the United States.
-We expect that foreign currencies will continue to represent a similarly significant percentage of our sales in the future.
+For the year ended December 31, 2018, approximately 44% of our sales took place outside the United States, and in most cases in currencies other than the U.S. dollar.
+We expect that foreign currencies will continue to represent a significant percentage of our sales in the future.
 Selling, marketing, and administrative costs related to these sales are largely denominated in the same respective currency, thereby partially mitigating our exposure to exchange rate fluctuations.
 However, as most of our foreign sales are denominated in local currency, if there is an increase in the rate at which a foreign currency is exchanged for U.S. dollars, it will require more of the foreign currency to equal a specified amount of U.S. dollars than before the rate increase.
 In such cases we will receive less revenue in U.S. dollars than we did before the rate increase went into effect.
-For the year ended December 31, 2017, we estimate that the effects of changes in foreign exchange rates increased sales by approximately \$0.4 million, as compared to rates in effect for the year ended December 31, 2016.
+For the year ended December 31, 2018, we estimate that the effects of changes in foreign exchange rates increased sales by approximately \$1.4 million, as compared to rates in effect for the year ended December 31, 2017.